jrandj/aws-solutions-architect-associate/README.md

         * All subsequent updated files will be replicated automatically.
         * Delete markers are not replicated.
         * Deleting individual versions or delete markers will not be replicated

-1. Amazon S3 Glacier
+1. Amazon S3 Glacier.

 	* S3 Glacier is a secure, durable, and low-cost storage class for data archiving.
 Retrieval times configurable from minutes to hours.

     * S3 Glacier Deep Archive is the lowest-cost storage class where a retrieval time of 12 hours is acceptable.

-1. AWS Storage Gateway
+1. AWS Storage Gateway.

 	* AWS Storage Gateway is a service that connects an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organisations on-premises IT environment and AWS's storage infrastructure.
 The service enables you to securely store data to the AWS cloud for scalable and cost-effective storage.

     * AWS Storage Gateway is available for download as a virtual machine (VM) image that you install on a host in your datacentre.
 Storage Gateway supports either VMware ESXi or Microsoft Hyper-V. Once you've installed your gateway and associated it with your AWS account through the activation process, you can use the AWS Management Console to create the storage gateway option that is right for you.